tonorgguillamon/linkedin-fetch/README.md

-# ENHANCEMENT TO LINKEDIN JOB SEARCH
+# Enhancement to LinkedIn JOB SEARCH

 Anybody who has used LinkedIn for job seeking has probably realized that it doesn't work wonders.
 The filters are not consistent.